Project Artemis: Ship modifications

 For successful tests the position of the source array in relation to the receiving array had to be accurately known and maintained.
 The specified orientation of the source also had to be maintained.
 A deep ocean moor with the ship maintaining heading within the moor was originally planned.
 To maintain ship's heading within the moor a 500-shaft horsepower electric driven controllable reversible-pitch propeller was installed in a transverse tunnel located in the forward peak tank as far forward as possible.
 The manufacturer rated the system's static thrust at 13,200 pounds.
-A system with a minimum of 10,000 pounds thrust was determined from information based on smooth water operation of a 500 500 horsepower, 13,600 pounds thrust installed in the similar sized vessel J.R.
+A system with a minimum of 10,000 pounds thrust was determined from information based on smooth water operation of a 500 horsepower, 13,600 pounds thruster installed in the similar sized vessel J.R.
 Sensibar.
-That information indicated such a truster could twist the ship and maintain heading in moderate weather within a few degrees of required heading.
+That information indicated such a thruster could twist the ship and maintain heading in moderate weather within a few degrees of required heading.
 Tests at dockside showed the actual thruster installation could provide 11,250 pounds static thrust.

 In actual use at sea in mild sea conditions the thruster could twist the ship at eighteen degrees per minute.
 In 15 knots wind, 6 ft swell with 5 ft waves the thruster could twist the ship to any heading and maintain that within one degree.
 The mooring system was used thirty-eight times over twenty-seven months but was not satisfactory.
 It was slow, cumbersome and anchors sometimes failed to hold.
 Assistance of tugs was found to be fairly successful but tugs were not always available.
 As a result the movement of the ship introduced doppler distortions that were unpredictable to the active array.
 A dynamic positioning system of eight large outboard engines and station keeping on a bottom fixed transducer was planned.
 The project was terminated before the advanced ship station keeping and positioning system was implemented.